-It is expected that the new regime will operate from the end of the year, when secondary legislation brings the NSIA fully into effect.
+The new mandatory notification regime will become fully operational from 4 January 2022.
 Once operative, however, the NSIA may be applied retrospectively to certain transactions completed between 12 November 2020 (when the Bill was introduced to the House of Commons) and the commencement date.

 WATCH OUR VIDEOS FOR FURTHER BACKGROUND ON THE ADVENT OF THE NSIA

 Want to know more?

 Explore the development of the UK Proposals and developments on FDI in other countries in the articles below